mighdoll/thimbleberry/doc/Image-Transforms.md

     /** current plugins in the image demo app */ export const plugins: SetupPlugin[] = [mosaicPlugin, equalizeUnitPlugin, /* your plugin here */];
     ```
-1. Optionally, create some UI controls so that user can modify your shader's settings.
+1. Optionally, create some UI controls so that the demo user can modify your shader's settings.
     - Along with your shader, return the settings UI as an HTML element or partially rendered Lit component.
     - Call `imageDirty()` if the settings change so that the image will update.